Blended Assessments of Learning

 - How will you implement formal and informal assessments of learning into your blended learning course?
 Will these all take place face-to-face, online, or in a combination?

-The most crucial step needed in each lesson is the preparation of transfer of learning strategy.
-If learning is not transferred from the place of learning to practical application, there can be no positive return on investment of the time needed to create, implement, and evaluate the lesson.
+The most crucial step needed in each unit of instruction is the preparation for students’ transfer of learning to new contexts.
+If learning is not transferred from the place of learning to practical application, there can be no positive return on investment of the time needed to create, implement, and evaluate instruction.
 Students are smarter than we might think.
 If the lesson doesn’t apply to something tangible or if it can’t be used in real life, you can expect them to ask, “When are we ever going to use this stuff?”
 Make sure that your objectives are made clear to the students.
 The learning standards must be addressed, yes, but also find a real life application to better your students’ understanding of the materials covered.
 If this is not done, much of your time, and your students’ time, has been greatly wasted.
-A second look to ensure that students have indeed learned the objectives might trigger revisions, allowing for more (or better) class activities and teacher feedback.
+A second look to ensure that students have indeed learned the objectives might trigger revisions, allowing for more (or better) class activities and instructor feedback.
 This should be done before any evaluation strategy.
 Technology is useful in simplifying this task of transferring the learning strategy.
 Many times a lesson taught with the use of online instruction or with technology as its main tool provides a built-in application.
 Students see more clearly how the concepts are used in real life situations, and because the lesson was applied practically, the student retains the information and skills much longer.

 - Formal assessments provide a systematic way to measure students’ progress.
 These types of assessments also contribute to the final grade, which indicates a student’s mastery of the subject, e.g., midterm, and finals.